kkrt-labs/kakarot-docs/docs/ecosystem/oracles/pragma.md

 # Pragma Oracle

-## What is Pragma?

-Your smart contracts are decentralized, transparent and composable.
-Of course they are, because you believe in a world where society’s crucial applications are accessible to anyone, where transparency replaces backroom dealings and trustless software makes middlemen obsolete.
-But unless you're using Pragma already, you are accessing real world data using an off-chain, trusted, black box oracle.

 Pragma is the decentralized, transparent and composable oracle network, leveraging state-of-the-art zero-knowledge cryptography.
 We partner with the biggest market makers and the most liquid exchanges who sign and timestamp their own high quality, robust data and send it directly on-chain.

-Our feeds are live in public alpha on Starknet, where they are powering the next generation of ambitious protocols such as zkLend, Nostra, Carmine and more.
+Our feeds are live on 🥕 Kakarot, where they leverage the power of the ZK-EVM.
 Our code has been audited by leading security researchers at Zellic (also audited Pyth, LayerZero, 1Inch & more) and we have more audits coming up soon.

-Pragma is currently deployed on 🥕 Kakarot:
+We are currently deployed on the following addresses:

 | Network | Address                                                           |
 | ------- | ----------------------------------------------------------------- |